MichaelKim/webview/README.md

 - HTTP(S): `http://` and `https://`
 - Local file: `file:///`, make sure to point to an `html` file
+  - TODO: this doesn't work in Windows
 - Inline data: `data:text/html,<html>...</html>`
+  - TODO: test on Windows

 Check out example programs in the [`examples/`](examples/) directory in this repo.